lgbrownjr/ser2bt-bridge/README.md

 - a USB mini to USB micro to connect to most Cisco switch USB console ports.
 - A case for said raspberry pi.
 #### OS installation and setup:
-- insert the SD card into your computer to perform the fist few steps:
+- insert the SD card into a different computer to perform the first few steps:
   - Download link is [here](https://www.raspberrypi.org/downloads/raspberry-pi-os/).
   - Follow Raspbian’s directions [here](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
 - Eject and re-insert the SD card, and use your PC's file explorer to open the SD card - should be called boot.